Compare ETS

 MONITORING: Covered entities are required to set up monitor plans and monitor their emission based on these plans.

 VERIFICATION: Provincial-level ecological and environmental authorities are responsible for organizing the verification of GHG reports.
 They may commission technical service agencies to provide verification services.
-Verification of emissions from the power sector must be complete by the end of June.
-Verification of the cement, electrolytic aluminum and steel industries should be completed before the end of September each year.
-Verification of other key industries should be completed by before the end of the year.
+Verification of emissions from the power sector must be completed by the end of June.
+Verification of the cement, aluminum smelter and steel industries should be completed before the end of September each year.
+Verification of other key industries should be completed by the end of the year.

 FRAMEWORK: MRV guidelines, supplementary data sheets, verification guidelines, and other guidance are available for the eight sectors expected to be covered by the ETS.
 This MRV framework has evolved continuously since 2013 (see ‘Sectors and Thresholds’ section).